instnt-inc/instnt-android-sdk/README.md

 - [Instnt functions](#instnt-functions)
 - [Assertion Response Payload](#assertion-response-payload)
 - [Resource links](#resource-links)

 # Prerequisites

 * Sign in to your account on the Instnt Accept's dashboard and create a customer signup workflow that works for your company.
 Get the workflow ID, this ID is important during the integration with Instnt SDK.
 Refer [Quick start guide](https://support.instnt.org/hc/en-us/articles/4408781136909) and [Developer guide, ](https://support.instnt.org/hc/en-us/articles/360055345112-Integration-Overview) for more information.

 * The integration of SDK depends on your workflow; read the [Instnt Accept integration process,](https://support.instnt.org/hc/en-us/articles/4418538578701-Instnt-Accept-Integration-Process) to understand the functionalities provided by Instnt and how to integrate SDK with your application.

+**Note:** ** The code provided in this documentation is from the sample app provided with the SDK.
+You control the client implementation entirely; there is no hard and fast rule to follow the sample code-- the sample is for understanding purposes only. **

 # Getting Started